 Written by Donna Jackson and contributing writers, Art and Social Change, DUST: A Case Study, includes articles on the inspiration and influences used to create the style and content of Dust, a large-scale theatre show.
 The book encompasses:

 - a recording of original songs by Mark Seymour

 - a half-hour ABC documentary Making Dust by Malcolm McKinnon.

 Art & Industry Festival

 Initiated by Donna Jackson in partnership with the local community to investigate the relationship of art and industry by acknowledging the past and generating ideas to design the future.
 Over ten days the Art & Industry Festival celebrated physical assets, talked about challenging ideas and created work of note artistically.
 Donna worked with local designers to construct exotic costumes using local industry offcuts and used local industrial architecture as inspiration for fashion.
 The festival also featured a large-scale event at Seaworks Maritime Precinct introducing industry inspired performances and car crushing.

 Mentoring and Training Artists

 Donna Jackson has pioneered a robust process to support artists in the creation of art works, arts projects and festivals.
 The model has been applied successfully to Statewide and national projects.
-The latest application is for the Art & Industry Festival.
+The most recent application was for the Art & Industry Festival.

 The book Art and Social Change, DUST: A Case Study is a detailed theoretical underpinning of the training method, which includes many practical guides.